rosshadden/thesis/05-data.md

 ### AJAX

-The AJAX workflow is perhaps currently the most common standard for websites serving content any more elaborate than simple static markup.
+The AJAX workflow is arguably the most common standard for websites serving content any more elaborate than simple static markup.
 When an endpoint receives a request from a client that requires additional data, it serves back minimal markup without the data present.
 The client then makes AJAX calls to request the ancillary data.
 As the client receives the responses for this additional data, it does what it needs to do with it (which is in this case render it to the page and perform the necessary testing calculations).